hughluo/paper/distributed_file_systems/The_Google_File_System.md

 ## Assumption
 * component failures are the norm
 * files are huge (Multi-GB)
-* large streaming read and small random reads
+* large streaming (sequential) read and small random reads
 * multi clients that concurrently append to the same file
 * high sustained bandwidth more important than low latency